Read the sections below to learn how to prescribe medications using PCC eRx in PCC EHR.

 - 1 Prescribe a Medication

-- 3 How Does a Provider Agent or Mid-Level Provider Prescribe?
+- 4 How Does an LPN, Provider Agent or Mid-Level Provider Prescribe?

 Prescribe a Medication

 How do you prescribe a medication in PCC EHR?

 Click to Open the PCC eRx Section of the Chart

 While viewing a patient’s chart, click the PCC eRx chart navigation button to begin working with medications.

 PCC eRx is a single ribbon of patient medication-related information, made up of components, just like a chart note protocol.

 You can click on an anchor button to jump down to the component you wish to review.